 If the water level is less than 1/8 inch (3.2 mm), refill the tray with water to a depth of 13 mm.
 Your seedling’s roots could become soggy and decay if you overfill the tray.

 8. Keep the seed tray in a warm location.
-Although it is not necessary for seeds to receive sunlight to grow, it won’t harm them either.
+Although seeds don’t need to receive sunlight to grow, it won’t harm them either.
 Most plants need soil temperatures above 18 °C for effective germination.
-A soil thermometer, positioned at the same depth as the seeds, can be used to measure the soil’s temperature.
+A soil thermometer, positioned at the same depth as the seeds, can measure the soil’s temperature.

 Once the seedlings have emerged, uncover them and move the seedling trays to a sunny location.
 Take off the humidity cover or plastic wrap so your seedlings may fully absorb the light.

-Every other day, turn your tray 180 degrees to prevent your seedlings from growing unevenly.
+Turn your tray 180 degrees daily to prevent your seedlings from growing unevenly.
 To ensure equal growth, seedlings can also be kept in grow rooms.

 See Related: Different Types of Ivy Plants (+ Examples)

 1. Start at the right time.
 The ultimate goal is to have the seedlings ready to be planted when the weather is suitable.
-Reading the packet will provide you with information on when to plant inside, so do that first.
+Reading the packet will inform you when to plant inside, so do that first.
 Some seed kinds germinate too quickly to start inside, making them best suited for starting outside.
 “Direct sow” will be indicated on these packs.

-As long as the depth is 2-3″ and the bottom has drainage holes, practically any sort of container can be used to start seeds.
-Recycling materials like cartons, yogurt containers, and even paper cups are preferred by certain people.
+As long as the depth is 2-3″ and the bottom has drainage holes, practically any container can start seeds.
+Certain people prefer recycling materials like cartons, yogurt containers, and paper cups.
 Most people frequently utilize trays designed expressly for the germination of seeds.

 2. Get the seed starting mix ready.
 You should use a mix that is specifically designed for growing seedlings.
 It shouldn’t be recycled potting soil from indoor plants or outdoor soil.
-Start with a clean, fresh blend to ensure a seedling that is disease-free and healthy.
+Start with a clean, fresh blend to ensure a disease-free and healthy seedling.